 The primary goal of both Business2Business (B2B) and Business2Consumer (B2C) marketing is to generate traffic, increase sales and enhance revenues.
-Read on to discover the main SEO strategies which will you help in your goal:
+Read on to discover the main SEO strategies which will help you in your goal:

 1. Marketing campaign goals - Generally, most search engine optimization clients have been B2C companies operating in an e-commerce environment.
 However, as business-to-business marketers recognize the potential of search engine rankings, many organizations are seeking ways to implement an effective B2B search engine optimization strategy.

 However, you should understand the critical differences between B2C and B2B SEO and their implications.
-B2B companies generally sell intangible technology, software and services, engineering and industrial products, intermediates and bulk products to be sold to wholesalers, exporters etc. The online marketing campaign goals should focus on increased targeted traffic, increase sales, increase online visibility, establishing your company in local search, establish your business in social media, increase online reputation through online management reputation and improve SEO.
+B2B companies generally sell intangible technology, software and services, engineering and industrial products, intermediates and bulk products to be sold to wholesalers, exporters, etc. The online marketing campaign goals should focus on increased targeted traffic, increase sales, increase online visibility, establishing your company in local search, establish your business on social media, increase online reputation through online management reputation and improve SEO.

-4. Link building - It is the process of facilitating the creation of links in third-party websites that point back to your own site and thereby boost your web presence.
-Consistency in B2B messaging and customer-interactions fundamentally means patience.
+4. Link building - It is the process of facilitating the creation of links in third-party websites that point back to your site and thereby boost your web presence.
+Consistency in B2B messaging and ccustomer interactionsfundamentally means patience.
 B2B campaigns still focus on conversions, they do not come easily.
 B2B SEO campaigns usually tend to drive low volumes of leads as a key performance indicator.
 The purpose of link building is to drive real, organic, quality traffic to your website and to improve your site’s ranking with Google and other search engines.
 B2C campaigns are usually focused on conversions and quick wins.
-So, link building in B2C focus more on sales and revenue per month with sales happening in shorter sessions, generally from single or multi-session visits within days and weeks.
+So, link building in B2C focuses more on sales and revenue per month with sales happening in shorter sessions, generally from single or multi-session visits within days and weeks.

-5. Conversion metrics - It is the sales life cycle: long, considered sale vs. short and impulse purchase.
+5. Conversion metrics - It is the sales life cycle: long, considered sale vs. short, and impulse purchase.
 Driving site visitors through a set conversion channel is not applicable in B2B.
 So, your focus should be on getting visitors to research deeper into other relevant, confidence-building content.
 Usually, the primary motivator in B2B purchase decisions is risk or fear of making the wrong decision.
 Therefore, one of the key objectives of B2B searchers, after they click through to your site, is to evaluate both your company and its offerings.
 An average B2B transaction can take anywhere from three to 24 months depending on the product or service being sold and the number of decisions to be made within the buying process.
 Conversion ratios in the B2C environment are usually measured as the percentage of organic click-throughs that resulted in a sale.
-Detailed analysis goes into conversion ratios.
+The detailed analysis goes into conversion ratios.
 Because the sales funnel in B2C SEO is very narrow and short.
-It can help in measuring the impact of optimization is quite easy and immediate.
+It can help in measuring the impact of optimization quite easily and immediately.
 An average B2C transaction can occur anywhere from minutes to weeks, with the number of decision-makers generally being less than 2 individuals and the buying process being much more straightforward.
 SEO strategy is crucial for the success of every business.
 So, a trusted SEO company can help you to understand the differences between B2B SEO and B2C SEO campaigns